Key Takeaways

 Populating the all links list with as many high-value domains is your number one goal.
 Your next two are keeping the good links and removing the bad ones.

-Using Morningscore’s Link tool you can get a clear overview of all the new backlinks and all the lost one for a given period of time.
+Using Morningscore’s link tool you can get a clear overview of all the new backlinks and all the lost ones for a given period of time.

 Keeping an eye on this section will help you identify new links from non-desirable sites (bad links) fast.
-You will also be notified as soon as one of your link building activity is successful or when you lost a link.
-Loosing links is normal, but it is important to check each lost link in case it was removed by mistake and start the reclamation process.
+You will also be notified as soon as one of your link building activities is successful or when you lost a link.

-To analyze your backlink profile, you will need a SEO tool.
+To analyze your backlink profile, you will need an SEO tool.
 Feel free to use whatever you prefer, but we will continue using Morningscore in our examples.

 In Morningscore, click on the “Links” tab at the top of the page.

-What we will focus mostly on here is to check how natural your link profile is and what you should focus on in the future.
+What we will focus mostly on here is checking how natural your link profile is and what you should focus on in the future.
+A systematic backlink analysis in 2026 should prioritize link quality, topical relevance, and risk identification over raw link counts.

 Linkscore is used to compare your website to all the other websites in the whole world.
 It is calculated based on the number of strong links pointing to your website.
 The higher it is, the easier it will be for you to rank.